Selection and Adoption

 There are so many things to consider when selecting a dog.
 I can advise you of the questions to ask, what to look for and how to avoid the pitfalls.

-Our Sussex based customers can contact us before getting a dog for a FREE, no obligation chat on the phone to help you find the best match.
+My Sussex based customers can contact me before getting a dog for a FREE, no obligation chat on the phone to help you find the best match.

 Please do not buy a puppy from a puppy farm!